-Nala and Akela are W.O.L.F.’s newest residents.
-They are a sister and brother duo from Oklahoma.
+Nala and Akela are W.O.L.F.’s sister and brother duo from Oklahoma.
 Born on February 1, 2016, they were part of the last litter of pups from a breeder who was transitioning to breeding Siberian huskies.
-A Good Samaritan known as Scott met the pups when they were 11 weeks old.
+A Good Samaritan known as Scott met the pups when they were eleven weeks old.
 They were the last remaining pups in the litter still needing placement.
 Scott realized immediately it would be difficult for the breeder to sell them to a private owner as pets since, in the breeding world, they were considered too old to bond solidly with a human owner.
 Scott could not get the little black pups out of his mind, wondering what their fate would be.
 He returned to the breeder and offered to take them both.
-The breeder, anxious to be done with them, readily agreed, and soon Scott and his family had themselves two very high-content wolf pups who were not well socialized with humans.
+The breeder, anxious to be done with them, readily agreed, and soon, Scott and his family had themselves two wolf dog pups that were not well socialized with humans.
 Scott’s intention was to help them: make sure they were healthy, spayed, neutered, socialized, and then find a sanctuary placement where they would be safe.
-Thus began a 14-month journey that brought Scott and the pups to W.O.L.F. on July 16.
+Thus began a fourteen-month journey that brought Scott and the pups to W.O.L.F. on July 16, 2017.

 He contacted a trainer who used positive training techniques and placed the pups in socialization training for three months.
 Akela seemed to respond, but Nala did not.
-While the pups were learning some basic skills, Scott found a new location for them and built a 20 by 80 foot run with eight-foot fences and lean-ins.
+While the pups were learning some basic skills, Scott found a new location for them and built a twenty-foot by eighty-foot run with eight-foot-tall fences and lean-ins.
 The pups’ new home also an indoor space during bad weather or heat.
 When the pups returned from their training sojourn, Scott realized it was time to find them a permanent sanctuary home.
-They enjoyed the new enclosure and the other animals around them, but it was no life for high-content wolf dogs.
-They needed space to run and play and to be around other animals of their own kind.
+They enjoyed the new enclosure and the other animals around them, but it was no life for these wolf dogs.
+They needed space to run, to play, and to be around other animals of their own kind.